 If you knew you were carrying a knife, the DA does have to prove you knew it was a switchblade or fit the legal definition of one.

 Illegal Search and Seizure

 You cannot be detained or told to offer yourself or vehicle to be searched absent a search warrant or probable cause to perform the search by a law enforcement or peace officer.
-The office must have a reasonable suspicion or evidence that you committed a crime or were about to commit one.
-If you are stopped for a traffic violation, the officer has no right to search you or your car unless you consent or you assault or attempt to assault the office and are arrested.

 If you are arrested, the officer can search you incident to the arrest.
 Even if a search warrant is issued, it is invalid if based on an officer’s fabrication of probable cause or if the search exceeded the scope of the warrant.

 Violation of PC 21510 is a misdemeanor10 with the following possible penalties: